What to do if you’ve received a blackmail email

 Ensure that you change your passwords on all your accounts regularly.
 If you have different passwords for all your various accounts, you’ll most likely not receive any blackmail emails.

 In addition, remember to have secure passwords that are not commonly used.
 Don’t use private information in your passwords.
 The safest passwords are sentences.
-You’ll remember the sentence, and the bots will have a tricky time guessing.
+You’ll remember the sentence, and the bots will have a tough time guessing.
 You can read more on email passwords here.

 Did you receive a blackmail email from your own account?